dimsmol/authen/README.md

 			* token
 			* limitedToken
 			* issued - token timestamp
+		* identityStr - string representation of identity
 		* result - result ready to return to client
 			* token
 			* issued
 			* maxAge
 			* isLimited - true if token is limited, see "CSRF protection" below
+			* Note that identity and identityStr are not included to result, because it isn't always useful.
+If you need one of them or both, please include them yourself.
 * auth(req, res, options, cb) - extracts authentication data from request, creates renewal if need and applies it to res if it is not null
-			* Note, that result doesn't contain identity, because AuthProvider knows only it's string representation.
-So, you need to add it yourself.
-Also it could be useful sometimes to include identityStr into result as well, to use it as expected identity.
 	* options available:
 		* allowUnprotected - allows success even if not CSRF protected (useful for static files)
 		* renewalMode - sets renewal mode: